Isaac4918/Isaac4918/README.md

 # 👋 Hi, I'm Isaac Araya

-I'm a Software Engineering student and aspiring Python developer from Costa Rica, currently working as a Software Engineering Intern at Schneider Electric.
+I'm a Junior Software Engineer from Costa Rica, currently working as a Software Engineering Intern at Schneider Electric.

-I'm passionate about building solutions that combine backend technologies, data processing, and automation.
+I'm passionate about building solutions that combine frontend and backend technologies, data processing, and automation.
 I enjoy solving problems with code, learning new tools, and contributing to clean, maintainable software.

 ## 🧠 What I'm working on